 Wood Panel Accent Wall

 The accent wall in the center of the room is paneled in dark, rich walnut.
 For your home, you'll want to panel sections of the room, not the entire room.
 And go for real veneer wood panels rather than cheap panels.

 Depictions of horses were a feature in the 1960s homes.
 Look no further than The Brady Bunch set and its famous prancing faux Tang Dynasty horse sculpture.
 In this living room, you will count no less than six horses.
 For your MCM living room, one prancing horse will probably be enough.

 Danish Modern Chairs and Coffee Table

-Danish Modern furniture pieces found in common MCM homes on the whole were not expensive Drexel Declaration sideboards, coffee tables, and chairs.
+Danish Modern furniture pieces found in common MCM homes were, on the whole, not expensive Drexel Declaration sideboards, coffee tables, and chairs.
 They were knock-off Danish Modern pieces purchased from local department stores such as Kmart or Sears Roebuck.
 Now, these pieces command top-dollar on auction sites.